-- 8.5 During daylight hours a semi-passive R/T system is operated within the helicopter circuit area provided that the reported meteorological visibility is greater than 4000m. - 8.6 In order that ATC can de-conflict helicopters and fixed-wing aircraft helicopter pilots must obtain a departure clearance for each circuit, the only exception is when going around from an autorotation.
+- 7.5 During daylight hours a semi-passive R/T system is operated within the helicopter circuit area provided that the reported meteorological visibility is greater than 4000m. - 7.6 In order that ATC can de-conflict helicopters and fixed-wing aircraft helicopter pilots must obtain a departure clearance for each circuit, the only exception is when going around from an autorotation.
 Do not depart in to the circuit pattern unless ATC have said "(callsign) cleared for take-off."
-Downwind and final calls will not normally be required however; pilots must monitor the Aerodrome Control frequency.

-- 8.7 Helicopters working confined areas will report downwind for and when ready to depart from the area they are using.
+Downwind and final calls will not normally be required however; pilots must monitor the Aerodrome Control frequency. - 7.7 Helicopters working confined areas will report downwind for and when ready to depart from the area they are using.
 When complete this information will be included in the final departing call.
 Downwind calls will be made for all autorotation/engine-off landings with the intended area to be used will be included in this call.
-Pilots will report going around from an autorotation. - 8.8 If the Aerodrome Controller cannot maintain visual contact with helicopters operating in the visual circuit, or the meteorological visibility is 4000m or less, the number of helicopters operating within the ATZ will be restricted and standard R/T procedures will be enforced. - 8.9 At night or when fixed-wing aircraft are using Runway 07/25 standard R/T procedures will apply. - 8.10 Unless using a company callsign helicopter pilots will use the last two letters of their registration prefixed with "Helicopter" (CAP413 refers). - 8.11 Please ensure that you read back mandatory instructions/information.
-At Redhill these will usually be: - (i) taxy instructions - (ii) altitude instructions - (iii) runway in use - (iv) clearance to enter, land, take-off, backtrack, cross or hold short of any active runway - (v) altimeter settings - (vi) frequency changes - (vii) route clearances (Gatwick CTR) - (viii) SSR code. - 8.12 ATC are required to ensure that pilots read back these items.
-When pilots do not comply then ATC have to make additional transmissions until a read back of all the applicable items has been obtained.
+Pilots will report going around from an autorotation. - 7.8 If the Aerodrome Controller cannot maintain visual contact with helicopters operating in the visual circuit, or the meteorological visibility is 4000m or less, the number of helicopters operating within the ATZ will be restricted and standard R/T procedures will be enforced. - 7.9 At night or when fixed-wing aircraft are using Runway 06/24 standard R/T procedures will apply. - 7.10 Unless using a company callsign helicopter pilots will use the last two letters of their registration prefixed with "Helicopter" (CAP413 refers). - 7.11 Please ensure that you read back mandatory instructions/information - (i) taxy instructions - (ii) altitude instructions - (iii) runway in use - (iv) clearance to enter, land, take-off, backtrack, cross or hold short of any active runway - (v) altimeter settings - (vi) frequency changes

+- (vii) route clearances (Gatwick CTR) - (viii) SSR code.